terminal42/contao-build-tools/README.md

 ### Code Style Fixer

 The `cs-fixer` script will fix the coding style in the `src/` directory according to the latest Contao coding standards.

-You can also run `check-cs` to only run a code style check without applying fixes (e.g. for build tools).
+Create an `ecs.php` script in your project to extend the default configuration.

 ### Rector